 (19) Based on a Schedule 13G filed with the SEC on February 14, 2022.
-Each of Ares Corporate Opportunities Fund V, L.P. ("ACOF V"); ACOF Investment Management LLC ("ACOF Investment Management"); Ares Management LLC; Ares Management Holdings L.P. ("Ares Management Holdings"); Ares Holdco LLC ("Ares Holdco"); Ares Management Corporation ("Ares Management"); Ares Management GP LLC ("Ares Management GP"); Ares Voting LLC ("Ares Voting"); and Ares Partners Holdco LLC ("Ares Partners") has shared voting and dispositive power with respect to 3,387,678 shares of Class A common stock.
-The shares are held of record by ACOF V. The manager of ACOF V is ACOF Investment Management and the sole member of ACOF Investment Management LLC.
-The sole member of Ares Management LLC is Ares Management.
-Ares Management GP is the sole holder of the Class B common stock, \$0.01 par value per share, of Ares Management (the "Ares Class B Common Stock") and Ares Voting is the sole holder of the Class C common stock, \$0.01 par value per share, of Ares Management (the "Ares Class C Common Stock").
-Pursuant to Ares Management's Certificate of Incorporation in effect as of the date of this Schedule 13G, the holders of the Ares Class B Common Stock and the Ares Class C Common Stock, collectively, will generally have the majority of the votes on any matter submitted to the stockholders of Ares Management is a board of managers, which is composed of Michael J Arougheti, Ryan Berry, R. Kipp deVeer, David B. Kaplan, Antony P. Ressler, and Bennett Rosenthal (collectively, the "Board Members").
+Each of Ares Corporate Opportunities Fund V, L.P. ("ACOF V"); ACOF Investment Management LLC ("ACOF Investment Management Management LLC; Ares Management Holdings"); Ares Holdco LLC ("Ares Holdco"); Ares Management Corporation ("Ares Management"); Ares Management GP LLC ("Ares Management GP"); Ares Voting LLC ("Ares Voting"); and Ares Partners Holdco LLC ("Ares Partners") has shared voting and dispositive power with respect to 3,387,678 shares of Class A common stock.
+The shares are held of record by ACOF V. The manager of ACOF V is ACOF Investment Management and the sole member of ACOF Investment Management is Ares Management LLC.
+The sole member of Ares Management LLC is Ares Management Holdings and the general partner of Ares Management Holdings is Ares Holdco.
+The sole member of Ares Management (the "Ares Management Ares Management GP is the sole holder of the Class B common stock, \$0.01 par value per share, of Ares Management (the "Ares Class B Common Stock") and Ares Voting is the sole holder of the Class C common stock, \$0.01 par value per share, of Ares Management (the "Ares Class C Common Stock").
+Pursuant to Ares Management's Certificate of Incorporation in effect as of the date of this Schedule 13G, the holders of the Ares Class B Common Stock and the Ares Class C common Stock, collectively, will generally have the majority of the votes on any matter submitted to the stockholders of Ares Management if certain conditions are met.
+The sole member of both Ares Management GP and Ares Voting is Ares Partners.
+Ares Partners is managed by a board of managers, which is composed of Michael J Arougheti, Ryan Berry, R. Kipp deVeer, David B. Kaplan, Antony P. Ressler, and Bennett Rosenthal (collectively, the "Board Members").
 Mr. Ressler generally has veto authority over decisions by the Board Members.
 The address of each of the foregoing is 2000 Avenue of the Stars, 12th Floor, Los Angeles, California 90067.